awsdocs/amazon-workdocs-administration-guide/doc_source/security_iam_service-with-iam.md

 # How Amazon WorkDocs works with IAM<a name="security_iam_service-with-iam"></a>

-Before you use IAM to manage access to Amazon WorkDocs, you should understand what IAM features are available to use with Amazon WorkDocs\.
+Before you use IAM to manage access to Amazon WorkDocs, you need to understand which IAM features are available to use with Amazon WorkDocs\.
 To get a high\-level view of how Amazon WorkDocs and other AWS services work with IAM, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.

 **Topics**
 + [Amazon WorkDocs identity\-based policies](#security_iam_service-with-iam-id-based-policies)